tyfon7/UIFixes/README.md

 -   Rebind Home/End, PageUp/PageDown to work like you would expect
 -   Customizable mouse scrolling speed
+-   Moving stacks into containers always moves entire stack
+-   ✨ Items made stackable by other mods follow normal stacking behavior
 -   Allow found in raid money and ammo automatically stack with non-found-in-raid items
 -   Synchronize stash scroll position everywhere your stash is visible
 -   Insure and repair items directly from the context menu
 -   Load ammo via context menu _in raid_
 -   Load ammo preset will pull ammo from inventory, not just stash
 -   ✨ Multi-grid vest and backpack grids reordered to be left to right, top to bottom.
+-   ✨ Sorting will stack and combine stacks of items
+-   ✨ Shift-clicking sort will only sort loose items, leaving containers in place

 #### Inspect windows